RaaaaquelMejia/Personal_project_bioinformatic_applications/complete_pipeline.md

 --pca \
 --out PCA

-## Now to have the PCA figure, we use the results of PLINK (PCA.eigenvec.txt) in RStudio.
+## Now to have the PCA figure, we use the results of PLINK (PCA.eigenvec) in RStudio.
 See the code called "PCA_figure.txt".